 Listing gains can be described as the difference between the allotment price at the time of the IPO and the stock price on the opening day at the stock exchange.
 If the opening day’s stock price is higher, the difference is known as listing gain.

-For instance, the ICICI IPO was undersubscribed recently as many investors felt that the IPO valuation was far too high.
-ICICI fell short of more than Rs 50 crore — they had expected to raise more than Rs 4,000 crores.
+The ICICI Securities IPO in 2018 was undersubscribed as many investors felt that the IPO valuation was far too high.
+ICICI fell short of more than Rs 50 crore — it had expected to raise more than Rs 4,000 crores.

 In the same week, HAL (Hindustan Aeronautics Ltd) was subscribed at only 50% during the third day of its IPO.
 But when LIC decided to invest, the percentage of the subscription rocketed to 99%.

-To sum up, it is always better to avoid getting sucked into the hype that surrounds few IPOs.
+Undersubscription signals weak investor confidence and can impact a company’s reputation and capital raising.
+While investors face no direct loss, it is always better to avoid getting sucked into the hype that surrounds few IPOs.
 Even the best of them can tank.
-Therefore, it is always advisable to do one’s own research before investing in an IPO.
+Therefore, careful research into fundamentals, valuation, and market conditions remains essential before committing funds to any IPO.